drq883/vbox/README.md

  + STOp <n>      - stop the specified VM by sending the ACPI signal
  + Headless <n>  - start the specified VM headless
  + Poweroff <n>  - power off the specified VM
- + Revert <n>    - revert the specified to the last saved snapshot (may poweroff and reboot)
+ + Revert <n>    - revert the specified to the last saved snapshot (will reboot if running)
  + SNapahost <n> - change to the snapshot display for specified VM
  + DESTROY <n>   - destory specified VM and removed any directory still there
  + quit          - quit vbox